mazerissa/youcefelghoul.github.io/README.md

 ## 🚀 About Me

-I’m Youcef ElGhoul, a dedicated developer skilled in Python, HTML, CSS, and JavaScript.
+I’m Youcef El Ghoul, a dedicated developer skilled in Python, HTML, CSS, and JavaScript.
 I specialize in building clean, efficient, and modern web applications that solve real-world problems.
 Constantly learning and evolving, I aim to craft seamless digital experiences that delight users.

 ---